 In this article, find out when you'll receive your SAT score report depending on your test date, and learn the fastest way to check your SAT score.

 When your scores come out, it's critical for you to understand whether your scores are good enough.
 The SAT score that's good enough for you is unique to you, based on your goals.
 Download our free guide to figuring out your SAT target score.

-How Long Does It Take to Get Your SAT Scores?
+How Long Does It Generally Take to Get Your SAT Scores?

-SAT scores are typically viewable online four to six weeks after your test date (15 days for Essay scores).
+SAT scores are typically viewable online starting 13 days after your test date (15 days for Essay scores).
 SATs are taken on Saturdays, and scores generally come out on the second Friday after your test.
 (Note that the summer test date in June takes longer than this—about five weeks.)

 When Do SAT Scores Come Out?
 Full Schedule